-The Public Safety Training Law Enforcement Training Department offers both basic and advanced training in all aspect of law enforcement training.
+The Public Safety Training Law Enforcement Training Program offers both basic and advanced training in all aspects of law enforcement.
 SCC-PSTC provides the North Carolina Basic Law Enforcement Training program mandated by the NC Criminal Justice Education and Training Standards Commission and by the NC Sheriff's Education and Training Standards Commission.
-This program will provide the student with the knowledge and minimum requirements for certification by the Criminal Justice Commission and/or the Sheriff's Commission.
+This program will provide the student with the knowledge and entry level requirements for certification by the Criminal Justice Commission and/or the Sheriff's Commission.

-SCC-PSTC is one of only eleven colleges accredited to deliver a basic training program designed to prepare Seasonal Park Rangers to perform law enforcement in areas administered by the National Park Service.
-Academies hours match the most current curriculum as set forth by the National Park Service - Federal Law Enforcement Training Center.
-Graduates of the program are eligible to receive a type II law enforcement commission as a Seasonal Ranger with the National Park Service at one of the more than 401 units comprised of parks, monuments and other facilities of the Park Service in the contiguous 48 states, Alaska, Hawaii, Puerto Rico, the Virgin Islands and Guam.
+SCC-PSTC is one of only seven institutions accredited to deliver a basic training program designed to prepare Seasonal Park Rangers to perform law enforcement in areas administered by the National Park Service.
+Academy hours match the most current curriculum as established by the National Park Service - Federal Law Enforcement Training Center.
+Graduates of the program are eligible to receive a type II law enforcement commission as a Seasonal Ranger with the National Park Service at one of the more than 400 locations comprised of parks, monuments and other facilities of the Park Service in the contiguous 48 states, Alaska, Hawaii, Puerto Rico, the US Virgin Islands and Guam.

 Classes are offered at various locations and times throughout the year.
-Please refer to the Public Safety Training webpage for a listing of the most current training and instructions on how to register.
+Please refer to the Public Safety Training Center webpage for a listing of the most current training and registeration instructions.